erlage/rad/packages/text_editor_vscode_extension/README.md

 ![Transpiler Preview](https://photogram.erlage.com/tmp/rad_vscode_peek2.gif)

 **Note**: By default, HTML2Rad outputs syntax that matches with HTML widgets of the package [rad_html_vscode](https://pub.dev/packages/rad_html_vscode) package.
-If you wish to output different set of HTML widgets, such as official HTML widgets, please configure `rad.html2RadOutputSyntax` in your `settings.json` file.
+If you wish to output different set of HTML widgets, such as HTML widgets from Rad's framework package, please configure `rad.html2RadOutputSyntax` in your `settings.json` file.

 ## Contributing